Your Medical Record

 Accessing and sharing information: Acting on behalf of a person with dementia

-Can I access information about the deceased under the Data Protection Act 2018?
+Can I access information about the deceased under the UK General Data Protection Regulation?

-The Act only applies to personal information about a living individual.
+The Regulation only applies to personal information about a living individual.
 You may access information about deceased individuals through other legislation, such as the Access to Health Records Act.